scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 The final of the three classes, :code:`Operations`, holds the different *operations* that will act on the simulation state.
 Broadly these consist of 3 categories: updaters, which modify simulation state; analyzers, which observe system state; and tuners, which tune the hyperparameters of other operations for performance.
-Although updaters and analzyers existed in version 2.x (tuners are a version 3.0 split from updaters), these *operations* have undergone a significant API overhaul for version 3.0 to support one of the more far-reaching changes to HOOMD-blue: the deferred initialization model.
+Although updaters and analyzers existed in version 2.x (tuners are a version 3.0 split from updaters), these *operations* have undergone a significant API overhaul for version 3.0 to support one of the more far-reaching changes to HOOMD-blue: the deferred initialization model.